George Wither

 George Wither (11 June 1588 O.S.
 (21 June 1588 NS) – 2 May 1667 O.S.
-(12 May 1667 NS)) was a prolific English poet, pamphleteer, satirist and writer of hymns.
-Wither's long life spanned one of the most tumultuous periods in the history of England, during the reigns of Elizabeth I, James I, and Charles I, the Civil War, the Parliamentary period and the Restoration period.
+(12 May 1667 NS)) was a prolific English poet, pamphleteer, satirist, and writer of hymns.
+Wither's life spanned one of the most tumultuous periods in the history of England, during the reigns of Elizabeth I, James I, and Charles I, the Civil War, the Parliamentary period, and the Restoration period.

 Biography

 Early life

-Wither was born in Bentworth, near Alton, in the heart of Hampshire, the son of George Wither Senior of that place and his wife, Mary, who was possibly from the family of Hunt.
+Wither was born in Bentworth, near Alton, in the heart of Hampshire, the son of George Wither Senior and his wife, Mary.
 His grandfather, Richard Wither, lived at Manydown in Wootton St Lawrence, where the family had resided since at least 1344.
 His early schooling took place under Rev. John Greaves, the father of John, Sir Edward and Thomas Greaves.
-Between the ages of fifteen and seventeen he studied at Magdalen College, Oxford.
-Despite his neighbours' advice that his father put him to some mechanic trade, he was sent to one of the Inns of Chancery, eventually obtaining an introduction at Court.
+Between the ages of fifteen and seventeen, he studied at Magdalen College, Oxford.
+Despite his neighbours' advice that his father put him to some mechanic trade, Wither was sent to one of the Inns of Chancery, eventually obtaining an introduction at Court.

-It is thought that he spent some time in Ireland, perhaps with Adam Loftus at Rathfarnham Castle.
+It is thought that Wither spent some time in Ireland, perhaps with Adam Loftus at Rathfarnham Castle.
 He wrote what amounted to a masque for a wedding that took place there in 1610, of the parents of Francis Willughby.

-He wrote an elegy (1612) on the death of Henry Frederick, Prince of Wales, and a volume of gratulatory poems (1613) on the marriage of the princess Elizabeth.
+Wither wrote a 1612 elegy on the death of Henry Frederick, Prince of Wales, and a 1613 volume of congratulatory poems on the marriage of the princess Elizabeth.

 Imprisonment and release

-Some time between 1611 and 1613 he wrote Abuses Stript and Whipt, twenty satires directed against Revenge, Ambition, Lust.
-These satires—aimed at exposing "th'abuses of these wicked Times"—achieved some popular success and there were seven printings from 1613 to 1617.
+Some time between 1611 and 1613, Wither wrote Abuses Stript and Whipt, twenty satires directed against the concepts of revenge, ambition, and lust.
+These satires, aimed at exposing "th'abuses of these wicked Times", achieved some popular success and had seven printings from 1613 to 1617.
 The volume included a poem called "The Scourge", in which the Lord Chancellor was attacked, and a series of epigrams.
-Despite the fact that the satires referenced nobody by name, and that Wither had published them a year before with no trouble, he was arrested for libel "on or about 20 March 1614" and held in the Marshalsea prison for four months before being released.
+Despite the fact that the satires referenced nobody by name and that Wither had published them a year before with no trouble, he was arrested for libel "on or about 20 March 1614" and held in the Marshalsea prison for four months before being released.

 In A Satyre: Dedicated to His Most Excellent Majestie, Wither made a bold appeal to King James for his release, claiming that he had "not sought to scandalize the state, nor sowne sedition."
-The cause for his initial imprisonment is somewhat unclear, as the Abuses were in fact very general, and had not satirized any one person by name.
+The cause for his initial imprisonment is somewhat unclear, as the Abuses were very general and had not satirized anyone by name.